elastic/elasticsearch-net/docs/contents/elasticsearch-net/handling-responses.md

     var result = client.Search<MyType>()

-In this example `MyType` is a type you provide to deserialize `Elasticsearch`'s response to.
+In this example `MyType` is a type you provide to deserialize Elasticsearch's response to.

     var myTypeInstance = client.Response